 Red even watched a trainer battle online, which he never expected he’d do of his own free will.
-He found himself curious after the Professor’s story about Sabrina, however, and decided to find the video online.
+He found himself curious after the Professor’s story about Sabrina, however, and decided to find the video of the match.

 She must be reading the Machamp’s intentions before it attacks, Red thought as Sabrina simply kept dodging until the machamp collapsed to its knees, unable to withstand the invisible psychic assault from her pokemon.
 But she can’t be joined fully with her pokemon at the same time, can she?
 It must be trained well enough to pick up what to do from what she senses… Unless of course she simply joined with her alakazam as it reads the Machamp’s thoughts while attacking, but to split her attention that many ways and still be able to think straight, let alone well enough to battle, is ridiculous.
 Red can still barely distinguish his abra’s physical sensations from his own.